bravoleader/bbDKP/README.md

 ## BRANCH v124

 1.2.4 is the next bbDKP release.

 Status to-do :
 - ucp create new member
+- EVE Support

 Status Done :
-•[DEL] Subsilver2 removed from package.
+1. [DEL] Subsilver2 removed from package.
-•[NEW] jquery plot library in Statistics page, replaces pstat •[CHG] dkpheader is now included in dkpmain.html so no overall_header edit necessary •[UPD] jquery updated to 1.6.2
+2. [NEW] jquery plot library in Statistics page, replaces pstat
+3. [CHG] dkpheader is now included in dkpmain.html so no overall_header edit necessary
+4. [UPD] jquery updated to 1.6.2

 ## ABOUT